 - Medical Defence providers

-Once you have arrived in the UK
+Once you’ve arrived in the UK

-Setting up a UK Bank Account
+Set up a UK bank account

 - Popular mobile phone companies in the UK

 - How to apply for a Mobile or SIM only contract

 - What to consider when choosing a phone network

 Apply for a national insurance number

 National Insurance number are unique to each individual.
 They are made up of 2 letters, 6 numbers & a final letter and are used by the UK government to:

 - track how much tax you have paid

 - find out how much state pension you may be owed